mionarankovic/variant-calling-algorithm/README.md

 where n represents total number of bases sequenced at the particular position, p is the probability of success (the probability that the pileup shows just what really is located at the particular position in the DNA) and k represents number of times we got the exact base we want to calculate f for.
 After computing probabilities of all possible explanations of pileup, we pick the most probable one.

+The output of the variant calling algorithm is VCF 4.2 file.